Birth control in France: History and important dates

 In 1973, the Movement for the Freedom of Abortion and Contraception (MLAC) was created.
 From 1974 onwards, the pill has been reimbursed by the social security system in France.

 In 1999, the morning-after pill (or emergency contraception pill) was available in pharmacies without prescription.
 Two years later in 2001, the Aubry law on abortion in France and contraception was adopted.
 The statutory period for abortion is fixed to 12 weeks and not only 10.
 Minors can be accompanied by an adult of their choice to obtain an abortion.

 In 2022 France began to introduce free birth control to women between the ages of 18 and 25 years in order to reduce the number of unwanted pregnancies in the age group.
 The French government will provide access to birth control pills, intrauterine devices, contraceptive patches and injectable birth control.

+In 2023 France announced free access to male condoms for people aged between 18 and 25 years old.
+Pharmacies will provide free packets of 6, 12 or 24 condoms.
+This measure is part of a broader plan from the French Ministry for Health to have access to better sexual health.
+Female condoms however are not free.

 Laws and policies

 In France, a prescription is required to obtain hormonal birth control.